The Departments of Public Health implement the Medical Officer of Health (MOH) legislation.

 Notification and Surveillance

-Detention and isolation of person who is probable source of infection
+Detention and isolation of a person who is a probable source of infection

 Advisory role to other authorities

-The Medical Officer of Health "shall advise the county council generally in relation to the health of the people and the provision of health services, sanitary services and housing accommodation".
+The Medical Officer of Health "shall advise the county council generally in relation to the health of the people and the provision of health services, sanitary services and housing accommodation" (Health (Duties of Officers) Order, 1949 Section 1).

-As some of the functions of county councils have been transferred to other authorities - e.g. HSE for health services and Irish Water for sanitary services - advice is given to the appropriate authorities.
+As some of the functions of county councils have been transferred to other authorities, for example, HSE for health services and Irish Water for sanitary services - advice is given to the appropriate authorities.

 Confidentiality and Data Protection

 During an infectious disease investigation the Medical Officer of Health (MOH) and/or their designate will sometimes need urgent access to information in order to protect individuals and the public.
-While processing of such personal health information is allowed on public health grounds, all information provided to the MOH is treated with utmost sensitivity and confidentiality.
+While processing of such personal health information is allowed on public health grounds, all information provided to the MOH is treated with utmost sensitivity and confidentiality and in line with the requirements of the General Data Protection Regulation (GDPR).